risawitama/verbose-potato/README.md

-## Why do cows wear bells?
-Because their horns don't work.
+## Why is no one friends with Dracula?
+Because he's a pain in the neck.